snookums/gettingCleaningData/README.md

 --------------------
 1) set the working directory

-2) read in test data (has no header info) xfile <- "./UCI HAR Dataset/test/X_test.txt"
+2) read in test data file (has no header info)

-3) read in activity list
+3) read in activity list file
-yfile <- "./UCI HAR Dataset/test/y_test.txt"

-4) read in subject file (ID the test subject) subfile <- "./UCI HAR Dataset/test/subject_test.txt"
+4) read in subject file (ID the test subjects)

-5) read in activity labels file (will be used to ID user activity) actfile <- "./UCI HAR Dataset/activity_labels.txt"
+5) read in activity labels file (ID the user activity)

 6) make a list of the 2nd column of actfile; there is only 6 values

-7) read in header data (will be column names for data set) hdrfile <- "./UCI HAR Dataset/features.txt"
+7) read in header data file (will be column names for data set)

 8) make a list of the 2nd column of hdrfile

 9) change column names that ID the actual data measurement name

-10) add column of user activity as 1st column of zdat data set using cbind()
+10) add column of user activity as 1st column of new data set using cbind()

 11) make V1 column a factor and change V1 column name to 'activity'

 12) assign activity labels to each of the 6 possible factors

-13) add another column of user activity as 1st column of new data set
+13) add another column of subject as 1st column of new data set

 14) change V1 column name to 'subject'